formix/RetroZ/README.md

 finished board next week.

 ### 2019-01-26
-I recieved my parts yesterday.
+I recieved my boards (10 boards!) yesterday.
 I just finished to create the BOM and sort through my parts to order what is missing.
 I expect to recieve my order in the coming week.
 I'll work on the NASCOM Basic once I got the computer assembled.
 Stay tuned!

 ## What's Inside?